ushadow/handinput/README.md

 * [Eigen 3.2.0] (http://eigen.tuxfamily.org/index.php?title=Main_Page) for linear algebra.

 ## Run
 GesturesViewer.exe in the GesturesViewer project is the main interface to run the program.
+Once the program starts, the "Keys" panel shows the shortcut keys for certain actions.
+The most important keys are:

+* S: Start the kinect
+* T: Start tracking and gesture recognition

+To improve the accuracy of gesture recognition, you need to train your own model.

 1. Record training examples
   1. Click "Capture Gesture" button